anywhichway/js-codex/README.md

 specified with `encode`.

 `references` - Either a function or an object.
 If a function, when passed a unique object id it should return the object.
 It may be asynchronous.
 Typically, this will be a database getter.
-Or, an object, the keys of which are unique object ids and the values are objects to substitute for the ids, e.g. the `references` object populated by `encode`.
+Or, an object, the keys of which are unique object ids and the values objects to substitute for the ids, e.g. the `references` object populated by `encode`.

+`functions` - Optional.
+If `true`, then functions are restored.
+Note, functions containing closure scoped variables may fail to operate properly when decoded.
+Also, encoding,, transporting, decoding, and then executing functions has some security risks.

 # License

 MIT

 # Release History (reverse chronologicla order)

+2020-03-10 v0.0.6b BETA Added function encoding/decoding.
+Enhanced documentation.

 2020-02-28 v0.0.5a ALPHA Reworked internals to simplify.